 9 Goal Name 4B.
 Increase & Improve Homeless Prevention Service Goal Description Horry County will increase and improve homeless prevention services in the region through coordination with the CoC and local service providers of the homeless population in Horry County.
 The Homeless Management Information System (HMIS), a local information system used to collect data on the homeless population will also be used to help with the prevention of homelessness in the county by identifying persons who are at-risk of becoming homeless.
-The Housing Authority of Myrtle Beach also runs several programs designed to help assists homeless families and veterans.
-Horry County will expand and improve access to funding sources in the region through partnering with local lending institutions to leverage public and private funding as well as Increase fair housing enforcement by mapping opportunity areas and encourage development of affordable housing in areas when possible.
-10 Goal Name 4C.
+Both Eastern Carolina Housing Organization and the Housing Authority of Myrtle Beach run several programs designed to help assists homeless families and veterans.
+Horry County will expand and improve access to funding sources in the region through partnering with local lending institutions to leverage public and private funding as well as Increase fair housing enforcement by mapping opportunity areas 10 Goal Name and encourage development of affordable housing in areas when possible.4C.
 Increase Availability of Overnight Shelter Bed Goal Description Horry County will increase availability of overnight shelter beds, emergency shelter and transitional housing beds in Horry County with members of the CoC and local shelters such as New Directions which has an emergency shelter and transitional housing.
-The Housing Authority of Myrtle Beach also runs several programs designed to help assists homeless families and veterans.
+Eastern Carolina Housing Organization also runs several programs designed to help assists homeless families and veterans.
 Horry County will expand and improve access to funding sources in the region through partnering with local lending institutions to leverage public and private funding as well as Increase fair housing enforcement by mapping opportunity areas and encourage development of affordable housing in areas when possible.